|

 This post may contain affiliate links.

-See Below to download a PDF of this reading list.
+You can also download a printable PDF of this Dr. Seuss reading list below.

-My daughter needed that little push this year to help her.
-As soon as she realized that she could read 80-90% of the words in some of the Dr. Seuss books, she literally took the whole stack to her room and read for days.
-I was so proud of her and loved seeing her explore reading with such excitement!
+As soon as my daughter realized she could read 80–90% of the words in some Dr. Seuss books, she carried the whole stack to her room and read for days.
+Watching that confidence build was incredible.

 List of Dr. Seuss Books by Reading Level